MontiCore/feature-diagram/README.md

 ## Tools
 The FDL component provides the five tools that are explained in more detail below:
 * The [Feature Model Analysis CLI Tool (FACT)][clitool] enables executing analyses against feature diagrams and feature configuration both via CLI and Java API
-* The [FeatureDiagramTool][FDtool] enables fine-grained options for processing feature diagram models both via CLI and Java API
+* The [FeatureDiagramCLI][FDtool] enables fine-grained options for processing feature diagram models both via CLI and Java API
-* The [FeatureConfigurationTool][FCtool] enables fine-grained options to process feature configuration models both via CLI and Java API
+* The [FeatureConfigurationCLI][FCtool] enables fine-grained options to process feature configuration models both via CLI and Java API
-* The [FeatureConfigurationPartialTool][PFCtool] enables fine-grained options to process partial feature configuration models both via CLI and Java API
+* The [FeatureConfigurationPartialCLI][PFCtool] enables fine-grained options to process partial feature configuration models both via CLI and Java API
 * The [Semantic Differencing for Feature Diagrams][fddifftool] enables performing the semantic difference operator for feature diagrams via Java API.

 ### [The FeatureModelAnalysisCLITool][clitool]